peak-gao/code-notes/js-basics-notes-6.md

 var { x: bam, y: baz, z: bap } = bar();
 ```

-The syntactic pattern here is `source: target` (or `value: variable-alias`). `x: bam` means the `x` property is the source value and `bam` is the target variable to assign to.
-In other words, object literals are `target <-- source`, and object destructuring assignments are `source --> target`.
+The syntactic pattern here is `source: target` (or `value: variable-alias`). `x: bam` means the `x` property is the source value and `bam` is the target variable to assign to
+- In other words, object literals are `target <-- source`, and object destructuring assignments are `source --> target`.
 See how that's flipped?

 There's another way to think about this syntax though, which may help ease the confusion.
 Consider: